Brahim Hadjadj: Career

 Initially banned in France, the first release of the film on French screens dates from 1970 and was accompanied by numerous threats and pressure, going as far as attacks perpetrated against cinemas.
 The torture used by the French army and shown in the film was one of the reasons for its censorship until 2004, when it was finally shown at the Cannes Film Festival...
 The film received, among others, the Lion of However, at the Venice Film Festival in 1966, Pontecorvo received the Oscar for best director in 1979….
 The broadcast of "The Battle of Algiers" will be global.
 According to the ranking established by Sight & Sound, the British Film Institute's cinema magazine, The Battle of Algiers is ranked 48th out of the 50 best films of all time.
 The film serves as a model of theoretical instruction in military and technical schools, to understand the logic of guerrilla warfare in an urban environment.

-In this global success, Brahim Hadjadj becomes the radiant face of Algeria.
-A secular Algeria, but a young independent nation like its hero and its aspirations for freedom "One hero, the people", stronghold of countries not aligned with imperialism, and "Mecca" of revolutionaries like Che Guevara, Nelson Mandela, Le Black Panther Party and many others… Brahim Hadjadj becomes the number one actor in Algeria, and one of the first in the Arab world.
-In the minds of all Algerians he personifies "Ali La Pointe".
-The actor, whose performance fits perfectly with the character in a film which reveals in images the exactions of the French army, previously invisible, censored by the French media, which the latter fallaciously described as "pacification campaigns" going beyond the international law: torture, arbitrary massacres, use of napalm in villages etc. Brahim Hadjadj becomes in the middle of the sixties, the hero who transcends his condition by going from street boy to popular hero standing up in the face of injustice, colonialism and imperialism, the glamorous rebel icon of an entire international, Arab youth moreover, who believes that a more egalitarian world is possible.
+Following the international success of the film, Brahim Hadjadj gained recognition in Algeria and abroad for his portrayal of Ali La Pointe.
+His performance became closely associated with the character, contributing to his prominence within Algerian cinema.

+The film depicted aspects of the Algerian War, including the actions of the French military, and attracted international attention for its subject matter.
+Hadjadj’s role reflected themes of resistance and anti-colonial struggle, which resonated with audiences in Algeria and other regions during the period.